nxing831/encrossing.github.io/_pages/about.md

 **the academic:** i'm nicole, and i'm an undergraduate math major at yale. my research interests are ???, but i'm currently researching:
 * graph-aware PEFT for LLMs with the Rex Ying Graph & Geometric Learning Lab (Yale)
-* discrete mathematics with Prof. Pablo Sóberon (CUNY Baruch).
+* discrete mathematics with Prof. Pablo Soberón (CUNY Baruch).

 my brief CV is [here](cv/ "cv").